 3. Type C: supraspinatus, superior subscapularis & infraspinatus tears

 5. Type E: supraspinatus, infraspinatus & teres minor tear

 It is clear that both injuries affect the small rotator cuff muscles in the shoulder, and in many cases (aside from acute trauma) it is a classic case of the chicken and the egg scenario, which one occurred first?
 Because both injuries affect similar muscles, they have the potential to cause the other.

 The principles of treatment for either a tear or impingement remain the same.
 We aim to reduce pain in the initial stages by limiting shoulder movement and releasing tight muscles and stiff joints.
-We then engage in a series of exercises aimed at restoring posture and creating as much room as we can in the sub acromial space to unload the impinged or torn tendon and allow it to heal.
-Once pain and range of movement has been restored, we then follow a progressive strengthening program to maximise strength in the scapular stabilisers and rotator cuff muscles before engaging in a return to sport program.
+We then engage in a series of exercises aimed at restoring posture and creating as much room as we can in the subacromial space to unload the impinged or torn tendon and allow it to heal.
+Once pain and range of movement have been restored, we then follow a progressive strengthening program to maximize strength in the scapular stabilizers and rotator cuff muscles before engaging in a return to sport program.